 The BodyCraft VR200 is the second up in this reputable brands line of rowing machines.
-But while the VR100 is a pretty good rower at the budget end, and the VR500 is an awesome machine at the top end, the VR200 is a middle-of-the-road piece of equipment.
+But while the VR100 was a pretty good rower at the budget end (but now hard to find), and the VR500 is an awesome machine at the top end, the VR200 is a middle-of-the-road piece of equipment.
 If it was $150 cheaper it would be a great buy, but when it's pitched directly against the undisputed market-leader from Concept2, then it has to be something special to tempt buyers.

 But as good as this could be, that is, it's built well with some quality components, it doesn't really cut the mustard.